Custom Search

 Grooming

 The coat sheds little to no hair and requires specialized clipping every six weeks, so it is probably best if you learn to do it yourself.
 The coat is thinned and clipped close to the head and body to accentuate the shape.
 Shave the ears closely leaving a tassel on the tips.
 On the legs, the hair is left slightly longer.
-Have a professional groomer show you how to do it.
 Brush the dog regularly and clean the pluck inside the ears.
 Although frequent bathing will not dry out skin as it does on so many other breeds, it should not be washed too often or the coat will become lank, which is not considered appropriate for the breed.
-Dogs which are to be shown require higher levels of grooming.
+Dogs that are to be shown require higher levels of grooming.
 This breed is considered good for allergy sufferers.

 Origin